aws-neuron/aws-neuron-sdk/general/quick-start/mxnet-neuron.rst

 This page provide links that will assist you to quickly start with :ref:`mxnet-neuron-main` (supporting inference only).

 .. note::
-  Below instructions are for Amazon Linux 2, if you looking for complete setup instructions for different platforms, please :ref:`Check Here. <setup-guide-index>`
+  Below instructions are for Ubuntu20, if you looking for complete setup instructions for different platforms, please :ref:`Check Here. <setup-guide-index>`

 .. dropdown::  Launch the Instance
     :class-title: sphinx-design-class-title-small